Ideal F1 Fault Code Fix: What Does F1 Mean on an Ideal Boiler + How to Fix It

-In the simplest scenarios all that needs to be done, is to add water to the system via the filling loop.
+In the simplest scenario, all you have to do is add water to the system via the filling loop.

-However, if the system pressure is dropping, this indicates there could be a leak.
-This needs to be fixed before you increase your boiler’s pressure, otherwise your property/boiler could be subject to water damage.
+However, if the system pressure keeps dropping, there could be a leak.
+You’ll need to fix the leak before you increase your boiler’s pressure, otherwise, your property/boiler could be subject to water damage.

-So, we’d suggest flicking through our guide on how to fix the F1 fault code below, before deciding what to do next.
+So, we’d suggest flicking through our guide on how to fix the F1 boiler fault code below before you decide what to do next.

 Depending on the exact issue, you may need to contact a Gas Safe engineer.
-This is certainly the case for any step below that requires the boiler to be taken apart.
+This is certainly the case for any step below that entails the boiler being taken apart.

-If your boiler is sitting between 1-2 bar (1.5 bar is the ideal boiler pressure for an efficient heating system), then the pressure isn’t the problem.
-However, that isn’t to say your boiler knows that the pressure is correct.
+If your boiler’s pressure gauge is sitting between 1-2 bar (1.5 bar is the ideal boiler pressure for an efficient heating system), then the pressure isn’t the problem.
+More likely, the pressure sensor is producing incorrect readings.

-It’s the job of the water pressure sensor to tell the printed circuit board (PCB) whether the pressure is too high or low.
-If it’s not doing its job and giving the PCB false signals, the boiler won’t work, and the F1 fault code will be displayed.
+The water pressure sensor’s job is to tell the Printed Circuit Board (PCB) whether the pressure is too high or low.
+If it’s giving the PCB false signals, the boiler will display the F1 boiler fault code and stop working.

-If the pressure is lacking (i.e. sensor isn’t the issue), you’ll need to determine whether the problem is a lack of pressure, or loss of pressure.
+If the pressure gauge is reporting a low pressure (i.e. sensor isn’t the issue), you’ll need to determine whether the problem stems from a lack of pressure or a loss of pressure.

-A lack of pressure will require the boiler to be topped up with water via the filling loop (see how to increase boiler pressure below).
+A lack of water pressure will require the boiler to be topped up with water via the filling loop (see how to increase boiler pressure below).

-However, if the boiler pressure is consistently dropping, that’s a sign of a leak.
-You’ll want to get the leak fixed before topping up the boiler’s pressure, otherwise you could have expensive repair bills for internal boiler components due to water damage, or even plaster/floorboards if the leak is coming from pipework.
+However, if your boiler loses pressure, it indicates a leak.
+You’ll want to get the leak fixed before topping up the boiler’s pressure, otherwise, you could have expensive repair bills for internal boiler components due to water damage, or even plaster/floorboards if the leak is coming from pipework.

-You’d expect a boiler to stay stable at 1.5 bar.
-Below 0.5 bar it’s going to stop working.
-So, is the boiler dropping pressure after it’s topped up?
+A boiler should stay stable with the pressure gauge reading approximately 1.5 bar; below 0.5 bar, it’s going to stop working.
+So, is the boiler losing pressure after it’s topped up?